mathworks-ref-arch/matlab-web-app-server-on-aws/releases/R2024a/README.md

     | **IP Address of MATLAB Web App Server Administrator in CIDR Notation** | Specify the IP address of the administrator using CIDR notation.
 The administrator can remotely connect to the EC2 instance that hosts MATLAB Web App Server and administer it.
 The IP address can be a single IP address or a range of IP addresses.
 The format for this field is IP Address/Mask. <p><em>Example</em>: `x.x.x.x/32`<ul><li>This is the public IP address which can be found by searching for **"what is my ip address"** on the web.
 The mask determines the number of IP addresses to include.</li><li>A mask of 32 is a single IP address.</li><li>Use a [CIDR calculator](https://www.ipaddressguide.com/cidr) if you need a range of more than one IP addresses.</li><li>You may need to contact your IT administrator to determine which address is appropriate.</li></ul>**NOTE:** Restricting access to the server using an IP address is not a form of authentication.
 MATLAB Web App Server supports authentication using LDAP and OIDC.
 For details, see [Authentication](https://www.mathworks.com/help/webappserver/ug/authentication.html).</p> |
     | **Do You Want to Use the Same IP Address Range to Access the MATLAB Web App Server Apps Home Page?**| Select, **Yes** or **No**. <ul><li>If you select **Yes**, the same IP address range specified above is configured to access the MATLAB Web App Server apps homepage.
 Choose this option if you know that the same set of users will administer the server and access web apps on the apps home page.</li><li>If you select **No**, you must specify a new IP address range in the next field.
 Choose this option if the users accessing web apps on the apps home page are different from the users administering the server.</li></ul>
     | **IP Addresses Allowed to Access MATLAB Web App Server Apps Home Page** | Complete this field only if you selected **"No"** in the previous field.
 Specify the range of IP addresses that can access the MATLAB Web App Server apps home page in CIDR notation.
 The format for this field is IP Address/Mask.<p><em>*Example*</em>: `x.x.x.x/24`</p> |
-    | **ARN of SSL Certificate** | Specify the Amazon Resource Name (ARN) of the SSL certificate you uploaded to the AWS Certificate Manager.
-The ARN facilitates connecting to the apps home page using an HTTPS connection.<p><em>*Example*</em>: <code>arn:aws:acm:us-east-1:012345678910:certificate/666abcd6-ab6c-6ab6-a666-a666666bcd66</code> </p><p>To retrieve an ARN:</p><ul><li>Type "Certificate Manager" in the search box at the top of the web page and hit Enter.
-This automatically takes you to the AWS Certificate Manager.</li><li>Select the certificate you uploaded based on Certificate ID, or Domain name, or Name tag .</li><li>Copy the ARN from the "Certificate status" section at the top.</li></ul><p>For more information, see [Create Self-signed Certificate](#create-self-signed-certificate) and [Upload Self-signed Certificate to AWS Certificate Manager](#upload-self-signed-certificate-to-aws-certificate-manager).
     | **EC2 Instance Type** | Choose the AWS EC2 instance type to use for the server.
 All AWS instance types are supported.
 For more information, see [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/). <p><em>*Example*</em>: `m6a.large`</p> |
     | **Operating System** | Choose between Windows (Windows Server) and Linux (Ubuntu).  |
     ||**Settings for Network License Manager**|